LennartEd/Analog-Keyboard-kmk-PiPico-NormalSplit/README.md

 **TRRS jack:**

-**Capacitor:** Capacitors are not strictly necessary but improve resolution.
-I tried a few and found that 100uF worked the best.
+**Capacitor:** Capacitors are not strictly necessary but improve resolution. ~~I tried a few and found that 100uF worked the best.~~ Use different sensor filters

 #### How it works
 The position of the magnet in the switch is red by the hall-effect sensor.
 Because the pi-pico only has 4 ADCs we need multiplexers to cycle between the sensors.